securespherelabsdev/ciphershield-toofan/README.md

 ## Agency portal access

-The agency portal is available at `/portal/` on the deployed domain.
 Access is restricted to authorised officers of Kerala Police, the Excise Department, and CYBERDOME.

 To request access: **ciphershield@securespherelabs.com**